Add Notes and Citations to Critical Paratexts

 Klein, Bernhard.
 Between the Bums and Bellies of the Multitude: Civic Pageantry and the Problem of the Audience in Late Stuart London.
 London Journal 17.1 (1992): 18–26.

 Northway, Kara.
 “To Kindle an Industrious Desire”: The Poetry of Work in Lord Mayors’ Shows.
-Comparative Drama 41.2 (2007): 167–192. doi: 10.1353/cdr.2007.0021.
+Comparative Drama 41.2 (2007): 167–192.
+DOI: 10.1353/cdr.2007.0021.

 Robertson, Jean, and D.J.
 Gordon, eds.
 Collections, Vol. III: A Calendar of Dramatic Records in the Books of the Livery Companies of London, 1485–1640.
 Oxford: Malone Society, 1954.

 Wickham, Glynne.
 Early English Stages 1300 to 1660.
 3 vols.
-London: Routledge and Kegan Paul; rpt.
-New York: Columbia University Press, 1959–1981.
+Routledge and Kegan Paul; rpt.
+Columbia University Press, 1959–1981.

 Orgography